eove/orca/docs/signing_and_verifying.md

 The last line of the document to sign **must** be `@GPG@SIGNATURES@`.

 ## Signing
-In sequence, each of the signatory will run the following command and transfer the resulting signed file (which name is displayed on the console) to the next signatory:
+In sequence, each of the signatory will run the following command and transfer the resulting signed file (which name is displayed on the console) to the next signatory.

+> [!Note]
+> In the shell snippet below, we catch the hardware token public key ID from the signing key ID in the token, and store this inside variable `GPG_HW_TOKEN_KEY_ID`.
+> You might also do it manually (for example using `gpg --card-status` or `gpg --list-keys --fingerprint`) if this sed oneliner doesn't do the job properly.

 ```bash
 export INPUT_TO_SIGN=/path/to/document # Adapt this to your path
 export GPG_HW_TOKEN_KEY_ID=$(gpg --card-status |\